krutoo/rglk/README.md

 ## Usage
 ### Dungeon
-Object of class Dungeon generates a random (non seeded) two-dimensional map consisting of walls and floors.
+Object of class Dungeon generates a random two-dimensional map consisting of walls and floors.
 You can decide the size of rooms, rooms amount and density of location.
 ```javascript
 var dungeon = new rglk.Dungeon({
 	roomAmount: 64,